mehulagg/gitlab/doc/user/application_security/sast/index.md

 documentation for instructions.

 ## Running SAST in OpenShift

-By default SAST analyzers are supported in Gitlab instances hosted on OpenShift.
+By default SAST analyzers are supported in GitLab instances hosted on OpenShift.
 Adding a `before_script` in an [overriden SAST job](#overriding-sast-jobs) may not work as runners hosted on OpenShift have restricted permissions.

 ## Troubleshooting